1

 Neither showed any expression.

-The boy glanced back slightly.
+The boy glanced back.

-His expression grew even lonelier than before.
+An even lonelier expression than before.

 54

-Behind the pole too lay only darkness.
+Behind the pole too there was only darkness.

 55